SPowell82/Turtle-Graphics/README.md

 SET A := 5 * 2 ---- This will set the value 10 to the variable A

-# Example of a NESTED LOOP WITH DO-LOOP FUNCTIONALITY
+# Example of a nested loop with DO-loop functionality

 {
   DO A FROM 1 TO 50 {